wrm65/Capstone-Project-2024/README.md

 - Welcome to our repository for predicting Ofsted school grading using machine learning models!
 - This project aims to provide insights into school performance based on various features and criteria.
 - We have developed and evaluated eight different machine learning models to predict Ofsted school grading.
-- Below, you'll find an overview of each model and links to detailed documentation for each one.
+- Below, you'll find links to detailed documentation for each one.

 <div align="right">
   <img style="width:90px" src="https://github.com/wrm65/Capstone-Project-2024/blob/main/images/ofsted-logo.png">